Antigua Day Trip – Solola Market Tour, Panajachel

 Unlike the famous Chichicastenango market, this happens every day of the week, and very few tourist visit this excellent market.

 In the afternoon visit the Sacred Caves of San Jorge.
 There is no guarantee, but it is likely to witness a Mayan shaman performing Fire Protection Ceremony at the caves.
 Your local guide will explain the significance of the ceremony, and will lead you on your own personal ceremony/meditation.

 This rugged and remote area has barely been touched by the outside world.
 Our drive takes us 2500 feet above the waters of Atitlan for breath taking views and pristine scenery.
 In addition, we drive into the countryside to visit Conception, and its beautifully maintained church built in 1612.

 $105 per person includes r/t shuttle transportation from Antigua Guatemala.(2 person minimum) Meals & refreshments not included.

 This is the capital of the department (equivalent of a state) of Sololá and the administrative seat of Sololá municipality.
 It resides around Lake Atitlan.
 The name is a hispanicized form of its pre-Columbian name, one spelling variant of which is T’zolojy’a.
 The urban center has about 14,000 people, but the municipality also includes four village communities—Los Encuentros, El Tablón, San Jorge la Laguna, and Argueta—as well as 59 smaller rural communities.

 Sololá is situated at 2.114 m/ 7000 ft. above sea level on a mountainside overlooking Lake Atitlán, some 600 meters below.
-It is a highland market center and is the headquarters for the Catholic Bishopric
+Therefore it is a highland market center and is the headquarters for the Catholic Bishopric